dhondta/python-tinyscript/docs/helpers.md

 `ts.clear` | multi-platform clear screen function
 `ts.confirm` | Python2/3-compatible Yes/No input function (supporting style and palette, relying on [`colorful`](https://github.com/timofurrer/colorful)
 `ts.getpass` | `getpass.getpass`-based function that allows to enter a policy for making compliant passwords (see [`getpass` enhancement](enhancements.html#getpass) for more details about how a policy can be described)
-`ts.notify` | shortcut to the `notification.notify` function of [`plyer`](https://github.com/kivy/plyer)
-`ts.pause` | Python2/3-compatible dummy input function, waiting for a key to be pressed (supporting style and palette, relying on [`colorful`](https://github.com/timofurrer/colorful)
+`ts.getrepass` | `getpass.getpass`-based function that allows to enter a regular expression for making compliant passwords `ts.notify` | shortcut to the `notification.notify` function of [`plyer`](https://github.com/kivy/plyer) `ts.pause` | Python2/3-compatible dummy input function, waiting for a key to be pressed (supporting style and palette, relying on [`colorful`](https://github.com/timofurrer/colorful)
 `ts.std_input` | Python2/3-compatible input function (supporting style and palette, relying on [`colorful`](https://github.com/timofurrer/colorful))